Exceeding max Speed by 26-30 MPH

 - Residential streets- 25 MPH

 Different tools are used to measure speed.
 You must be driving at least 6 MPH above the speed limit to be charged with speeding, unless you are in a school zone.
-In that case, you can receive a speeding ticket for going just 1 MPH over the posted speed limit.Exceeding the Speed Limit by 26-30 MPH
+In that case, you can receive a speeding ticket for going just 1 MPH over the posted speed limit.Exceeding the Maximum Speed by 26-30 MPH

 A conviction for going 26-30 MPH over the speed limit will result in 5 points being added to your driving record.
 If you were in a construction zone, you may also receive a 15-day license suspension.Ways in Which the Police Can Measure Your Speed